OSU Annual Therapeutic Endoscopy Symposium

 Dublin, OH 43017

-The Center for Continuing Medical Education (CCME) at The Ohio State University is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians
+The Ohio State University is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.

 Michelle Gouhin, Amy Schierloh